google/capirca/doc/arista_tp.md

 Currently, (as of Jan-2021), EOS does not support the use of 'except' inline within match statements.
 If an exclude/except token is used, a traffic-policy field-set will be generated and referenced in the match-term output.
 This field-set will be named `<direction>-<term.name>` where direction is either **src** or **dst** depending on the direction of the token in use.

 If the filter type is mixed, both address-families will have the respective field-sets generated.
 The field-set for the ipv4 address family will have the field-set generated with no suffix, while the ipv6 field-set will have `_v6` appended.

+## ports
+In EOS traffic-policies, ports can be configured using:
+- `source [ all | port-list | field-set ]`
+- `destination [ all | port-list | field-set ]`

+Currently, all and field-sets are not supported for ports.
+Only port-lists are supported.

 ## default-terms